Students, who normally live in Northern Ireland, will be charged tuition fees of £4,275 per annum for full time undergraduate programmes.

 Students, whose personal contribution is £300 or less, will be required to pay in full at enrolment and registration.

-Please refer to the File Store for Income for further information on how tuition fees are calculated..
+Please refer to the Student Finance Framework below for information on how tuition fees are calculated.

 International tuition fees

 The following tuition fee information refers to UK and EU students only.
 For more information on international tuition fees (non-EU) please follow the link below.

 The payment arrangements at enrolment and registration are outlined below.
 Students should ensure that they have made the necessary payment arrangements in advance of enrolment and registration.